Vir0z4/svrp/docs/How-to-use-SVRP-GUI.md

+# How to use SVRP

 ## Preparations
 First, copy all the patchable (.sny and .mod) files from your recovery partition or discs using [this guide](https://github.com/Vir0z4/svrp/wiki/How-to-find-.sny-and-.mod-files).
 If you do not have .sny files (which are the most important), your recovery partition or discs aren't supported yet.
 If you don't have .mod files, but only .sny files, you can continue.

 **Make sure that you copied all the files to a writable folder which path contains no spaces!** (example: "C:\patchfiles")

-If you're having any issues when using SVRP, please see the [Troubleshooting](https://github.com/Vir0z4/svrp/wiki/Troubleshooting) page.
+If you're having any issues when using SVRP, please see the [Troubleshooting](Troubleshooting.md) page.

 ## Installing SVRP